 Lack of preparation with telehealth can become a great cost to an organization, a risk to their clients’ privacy, inadequate care being provided, and embarrassment.
 When clinicians work remotely there should be policies regarding the clinician’s home office environment.
 Technology can allow the clinician to remotely access records securely.
 The technology should be supervised by the administration.
 If an organization allows clinicians to use their own devices a BYOD policy should be in place.
 Before using any technology to communicate with clients, there should be a thorough risk analysis of using that technology, and a risk management plan for reducing the identified risks should be created.

 Clinicians also need to ensure that they do not practice outside their competence.
-Most graduate and clinical training programs do not train clinicians on telehealth.
+Most graduate and clinical training programs do not train clinicians on telehealth (learn what one university does to make this change!).
 At the same time, there is a great opportunity to increase access to clients, customer satisfaction, and the convenience of receiving and providing healthcare services from home.
 If your organization needs training, we can meet those needs.
 We are available to assist you in the process of developing your telehealth program and allowing clinicians to work confidently and securely from any private and secure location.